dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ### In the line listing app, create a line list, enrollment report showing the number of relationships by TEI from the Case-based Surveillance Program

-Program indicators can be used in event reports and event visualizer as well as within data visualizer and maps, depending on how they are defined.
+Program indicators can be used in event reports, line listing and event visualizer as well as within data visualizer and maps, depending on how they are defined.
 This is because one program indicator can work on two levels:

 1. Through creating a summary output for a single TEI
 2. Through creating a summary output for all TEIs within a period/org unit

 We will demonstrate these principles using two program indicators that use "Average" as the aggregation type.

-1. Contacts tracing program
+1. Contact tracing program
    1. Summarizes the total number of contacts a single TEI has through the relationships that have been created in tracker capture
    2. Summarizes the average number of contacts for all TEIs based on their enrollment date and the specified period and organisation unit
 2. Case based surveillance - days between onset and consultation